St John the Baptist's Church, Chester

 St John the Baptist remains an active Church of England parish church in the diocese of Chester, the archdeaconry of Chester and the deanery of Chester.
-Its benefice is combined with that of St Peter, Chester.
 Historian Alec Clifton-Taylor includes it in his list of 'best' English parish churches.

 History

 The church was reputedly founded by King Aethelred in AD 689.
-In 973, the Anglo Saxon Chronicle records that, after his coronation at Bath, King Edgar of England, came to Chester where he held his court in a palace in a place now known as Edgar's field near the old Dee bridge in Handbridge.
-Taking the helm of a barge, he was rowed the short distance up the River Dee from Edgars field to St John the Baptist's Church by six (the monk Henry Bradshaw records he was rowed by eight kings) tributary kings where a royal council was held.
+In 973, the Anglo-Saxon Chronicle records that, after his coronation at Bath, King Edgar of England, came to Chester where he held his court in a palace in a place now known as Edgar's field near the old Dee bridge in Handbridge.
+Taking the helm of a barge, he was rowed the short distance up the River Dee from Edgar's field to St John the Baptist's Church by six (the monk Henry Bradshaw records he was rowed by eight kings) tributary kings where a royal council was held.

 During the 11th century, Earl Leofric was a "great benefactor" of the church.
 In 1075 Peter, Bishop of Lichfield moved the seat of his see to Chester, making St John's his cathedral.
 Peter's successor moved his seat to Coventry in 1095, and St John's became a co-cathedral.
 The building of the church continued on a large scale until the end of the 13th century and continued as a collegiate church of secular canons.
 Owain Glyndŵr and others made their depositions at the Court of Chivalry inquiry into the Scrope v Grosvenor controversy held here on 3 September 1386.
 In 1468 the central tower collapsed.

-After the Dissolution, much of the east end of the church was demolished and some of it remains as ruins to the east of the present church.
+After the dissolution of the monasteries, much of the east end of the church was demolished and some of it remains as ruins to the east of the present church.
 Since the Dissolution, it has been a parish church.
 Parish registers began in 1559, and in 1581 the parishioners obtained a grant of fabric from Elizabeth I to restore the nave as a parish church.
 In 1572 the northwest tower partially collapsed and in 1574 there was a greater collapse of this tower which destroyed the western bays of the nave.
 This was rebuilt on a "magnificent scale".
 In 1645, during the siege of Chester when the Royalists held the city for Charles I, the Parliamentary forces besieging the city used the church as a garrison and gun platform from which they bombarded the city and its walls.

 Between 1859–66 and 1886–87, a Victorian restoration of the church was undertaken by R. C. Hussey.
 While the northwest tower was being repaired in 1881 it collapsed again, this time destroying the north porch.
-The porch was rebuilt in 1881–82 by John Douglas.
-John Douglas also built the northeast belfry tower in 1886.
+The porch was rebuilt in 1881–82 by John Douglas who also built the northeast belfry tower in 1886.
 In 1925 the chapel at the south east corner, then the Warburton chapel, was extended to form a Lady Chapel.